Field notes

 HTTPS is designed to secure communication between parties by establishing encrypted connection.
 It allows to encrypt the messages so even if they’re intercepted nobody would be able to read them or modify unless they have a pair of Public/Private keys.

 2. Client and Server are exchanging with their digital certificates.
 Among other information certificate includes public key and the information about its issuer.
-For simplicities sake in this step we can focus on Server.
+For simplicity’s sake in this step we can focus on Server.
 It sends certificate to prove its identity to the Client.
 So the client knows that it communicates to the Server that is legit.

-3. Client verifies the cetrificate to be sure it’s issued by one of the trusted Certicication Authorities.
+3. Client verifies the certificate to be sure it’s issued by one of the trusted Certification Authorities.
 This is important part as client has to be sure that certificate was not tampered while it was in transit from server.
 Otherwise somebody could have intercepted request and exchanged the certificate.
 If we’re talking about secure applications server can also check client’s identity to be sure it can trust it.

 The important part in the above algorithm is played by Certification Authority (CA).
-Without CA it wouldn’t be possible to negotiate symetric key as parties wouldn’t know if they could trust to certificates they receive.
+Without CA it wouldn’t be possible to negotiate symmetric key as parties wouldn’t know if they could trust to certificates they receive.
 Anybody could intercept the requests and edit the certificates.
 But having CA in place allows to verify if Certificate is legit.
 The browser itself is coming with predefined list of CAs that can be used to verify legitimacy of the certificates.
 On top of that the browser also has a list of trusted certificates controlled by secure centralized group.
 If needed you can extend this list on your own.

 keys exchange flow in https flow